 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 When the heat kicks in, older people are more at risk than others.
-Ronan Factora, MD, a geriatrician at Cleveland Clinic’s Center for Geriatric Medicine, says seniors are simply more susceptible to dehydration when it gets hot.
+Geriatrician Ronan Factora, MD, says seniors are simply more susceptible to dehydration when it gets hot.

 “What happens with normal aging is that you actually have less water in your body and you’re more at risk for dehydration,” says Dr. Factora.
 “Elderly individuals also don’t sweat as much, so they’re more likely to develop a higher temperature, hyperthermia and heat stroke.”